pran-7-5/eco_style/README.md

 # sustainable_lifestyle

-`Planet safe This info will tune your intellect to absolute`
+`Planet safe.
+This info will tune your mind to absolute intellect`
 ============================================================================================

 Methods and material are abundant, can be launched immidietly effectively.